allebone/help.omni.af.mil/docs/PEX/Training.md

     20. From the permissions for client\_\# folder ensure that Authenticated Users has the following permissions:

-    21. Read & execute, List folder contents, and Read in the al ow column and nothing else.
+    21. Read & execute, List folder contents, and Read in the all ow column and nothing else.

     22. Click Ok on the client\_\# permissions window.